lsuatlab/webvrnotes/README.md

 ## One way to contribute to this list
 1. Propose a file change by clicking: <https://github.com/lsuatlab/webvrnotes/edit/gh-pages/README.md>
-2. Make the pull request
+2. Click, Create pull request